 Microsoft issued two advisories late Tuesday, warning that attackers could exploit fresh flaws in Internet Explorer (IE) and Windows to launch malicious code or gain elevated system privileges.

-The first advisory deals
+The first advisory deals with IE.

 "Microsoft is investigating new public reports of a vulnerability in Internet Explorer," a Microsoft spokesman said by e-mail.
 "Based on that investigation, this vulnerability could allow an attacker to execute arbitrary code on the user's system when the user views a specially crafted Windows meta file (WMF) image.
 The user could view this image on a Web site, as an attachment in an e-mail or view an HTML e-mail of Outlook Express or Outlook."